kenneth-kip/AZA-Fx-Trnasactions/README.md

         $ brew install postgresql

-3. Clone this repository
+3. Clone this [repository](https://github.com/kenneth-kip/AZA-Fx-Trnasactions).
+I'll send an invitation let me know

 4. Run `bundle install` to Install the dependecies

-5. Set the environmental variables for the DB and the app
+5. Set the environmental variables for the DB and the app or Add the vars to the `.env` file.
     ```
     $ export DATABASE_USERNAME=db_user
     $ export DATABASE_PASSWORD=db_password